TM7x: Morphology

 TM7x are ultra-small bacteria, with a tiny cell size.
 They are in the form of small spherical cocci, having a diameter of about 0.2-0.3 μm. and cell volume of approximately 0.009 μm^{3}.
 The TM7x bacteria belong to the TM7 phylum which consist of members that are gram positive in nature.
 The TM7 organisms have extensive cell wall or cell peptidoglycan metabolism since several cell wall components have high producibility metrics such as peptidoglycan, bactoprenyl diphosphate, and nine different types of teichoic acids.

 TM7x is an obligate epibiotic parasite, which means that it lives on the surface of another micro-organism, called the basibiont or bacterial host.
 Due to its parasitic nature, it disrupts the host cell eventually causing cell death, on which it is dependent for metabolic functions, instead of living as free bacteria.
-The TM7x cells are host specific, and are physically bound to their host, Actinomyces odontolyticus strain XH001 which are rod shaped.
+The TM7x cells are host specific, and are physically bound to their host, Schaalia odontolytica strain XH001 which are rod shaped.
 When associated with the host in a co-culture, the epibiont forms a "grape on a vine" structure.

 Microscopic examinations have revealed that both TM7x and XH001 display extensive morphological changes during symbiotic growth.
 Different morphologies of TM7x include cocci, filamentous cell bodies, short rods as well as elongated cells.
 Based on their morphology, the individual TM7x cells that are attached to XH001 can be classified into cocci, cocci with various tail lengths, two connected cocci, or two slightly separated cocci.
 The morphologies are observed during all growth phases and resemble budding bacteria thus suggesting that TM7x cells undergo bud formation while attached to XH001, and thus divide by budding.
 The different morphologies may reflect different budding stages.
 TM7x also do not have flagella or pili and this suggests that TM7x cells adhere in a directional manner using the cell surface or membrane proteins.

 During the lag, exponential and stationary phase, TM7x cells present in the co-culture appear as cocci, although slightly elongated forms are also seen.
 During the death phase, the TM7x cells show greater elongation, in addition to cocci and short rod morphologies.